Lundalogik/LimeBootstrap/system/docs/manual/3_Changelog.md

 ###1.1
 *	Bugfix: Handeling of `_config.js` now works in IE9
 *	Bugfix: Index-view won't cause an ugly error any more
+*	Bugfix: Checking for updates should work better

 ###1.0
 *	The big 1.0 release! *untz* *untz* *untz*